margusmartsepp/MCP-docker-executor/README.md

 3. Run tests and quality checks
 4. Submit pull requests

+For release information, see our [Release Process](RELEASE.md) documentation.

 For questions or discussions, please open an issue on GitHub.

 ## Code of Conduct